Skip to content

 Early electric cars were pricey, but there are now loads of sensibly priced options on sale.

-A £40,000 budget presents you with plenty of choice among battery-powered cars.
-There are several talented EVs available brand-new for less than that, or you could shop nearly new cars to see a selection of more luxurious models.
+A £40,000 budget brings a huge choice of battery-powered cars.
+Many brand-new EVs are available for less than that, or you could shop nearly new EVs to see a selection of more luxurious models with lower prices.
 Don't forget, any new EV sold from now on costing less than £40,000 avoids the expensive vehicle supplement.

 We've chosen 10 of our favourite EVs on offer for less than £40,000.
 Check Motorpoint's selection of nearly new and used electric cars to see how much you could save.